BBeese/Interview-Prep/README.md

 - What does your dream job look like?
 - How do you handle conflict / anger?
 - Tell me about a time you made a mistake and how did you resolve it?
+- Tell me about something you did at work you are proud of?

 # Things to work on:
 - map, reduce, filter in python